nicklewers/schematizr/README.md

 // }
 ```

-Access the different objects by using their unique id:
+Then we can access the different objects by using their *unique id*:

 ### `findById(callback, schema, id)`